“Preparing for our future”

 The Senior Department curriculum is set up to provide pupils with an outward facing curriculum to allow our pupils to engage with the community and begin to look forward to life after The Milestone School.
 The amalgamation of Key Stages 3 and 4 allows us to promote a holistic approach to ensure individualised approaches towards learning outcome and progression to help pupils strive to meet their goals and aspirations.
 The Senior Department has Communication, PSHE and life skills at the core and aims to support pupils to achieve through experiential learning opportunities.
 Underpinned all of this are the 4 strands of Preparation for Adulthood (PfA).

 Pupils move into the Senior Department from the Middle Department.
 Transitioning from the Senior Department involves moving from the school to an appropriate post 16 provision or into appropriate pathways of supported employment.

 Pupils moving into the department do so via experiential days in Term 6.
 Those transitioning from the school to college settings do so via planned progressive link days throughout years 10 and 11.
 Those transitioning towards more specialist placements complete structured transitional visits upon confirmation of placement by the local authority.

 Curriculum and Extra Curricular Activities

 Assessment and Reporting to Parents

 Teachers continually assess pupils’ work and set appropriate individual targets.
 Where possible pupils are encouraged to help in setting their own targets.
-As part of Annual Review and EHCP meetings annual outcomeswill be agreed by teachers in consultation with other involved professionals and parents.
+As part of EHCP meetings, annual outcomes for the pupils will be agreed by teachers in consultation with other involved professionals, parents and where appropriate the pupil.

 Please do not hesitate to contact the school if you have any questions or would like any further information.